 Buying a house is a big decision.
 There are lots of moving parts to the transaction and at times a deadline that requires quick reflexes.
 The pace is even faster in a hot market, where the right to a home inspection is sometimes waved.

 Problems can arise when home buyers skip the home inspection due to a home selling fast to avoid a bidding war, or because it’s a newer house and all appears to be well.
 In other cases, there could have been some negligence on the home inspector’s part and some problems may slip through the cracks.
 This is why it’s always important to hire a reputable property inspector and check their licenses and reviews.

-So, what happens if when you move into your new abode and find out there’s plumbing problems that you didn’t know about?
+So, what happens when you move into your new house and find out there are plumbing problems that you didn’t know about?
 What are you supposed to do?

 Let’s take a look at the three steps to dealing with unknown plumbing problems in your new home.

 The very first thing you need to do if you suspect there is a problem with the plumbing, you will need to contact a plumber to get a diagnosis and an estimate to have the issue fixed.
-Should the problem be small, like a clogged drain or a toilet seal needs to be replaced, the cost shouldn’t be too high.
+Should the problem be small, like a clogged drain, a water leak between your house and meter, or a toilet seal needs to be replaced, the cost shouldn’t be too high.
 If that’s the case, you can probably just handle the problem and bill yourself.
 It would be an inconvenience and a nuisance, but there isn’t really a need to bring out the big guns.

 Now, if the repair is something serious (all the pipes need to be replaced or the hot water heater is old and needs to be replaced) and the estimate is expensive, you will want to figure out if the seller is responsible to handle the fee.
 This is especially true if you suspect the need for slab leak repair.